 - What about VAT?

 - VAT is applicable on some items.
 Once you click Add To Basket you will see if VAT has been added to your order.

 - I want to cancel my order.
 Will I get a full refund?

-- Yes, if you cancel before it goes into production.
+- Yes, but only if you cancel your order before it goes into production.

 - How much is delivery?

 - It depends on the size of your order.
 You’ll find the delivery cost in your Shopping Cart.

 - The UK, US and Europe.
 Please call us to organise international shipping and receive a quote.
 We can also offer split shipping on larger orders.